 Asbestos Removal and Disposal in Virginia

-Any asbestos worker involved in asbestos abatement projects needs to be certified and licensed by the state of Virginia, and is prohibited of conducting any related work without license.
+Any asbestos worker involved in asbestos abatement projects needs to be certified and licensed by the state of Virginia, and is prohibited from conducting any related work without license.

 Statute of Limitations for Asbestos Claims

-Virginia has a statute of limitations of 2 years after mesothelioma diagnosis for personal injury and 2 years after death from mesothelioma for wrongful death claims.
+Virginia’s statute of limitations on personal injury mesothelioma claims is 2 years after diagnosis.
+For family members in Virginia, it’s 2 years after death from mesothelioma for wrongful death claims.

 Retaining a Virginia Mesothelioma Lawyer